Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-14-latex-test-math3871-lab-2.md

 output: html_document
 ---

+---
+title: "MathJax Test: MATH3871 Lab 2"
+date: 2019-04-18T15:34:30-04:00
+categories:
+  - blog
+tags:
+  - test
+---

-The purpose of this blog post is really just to test the display of math on my site.
+The purpose of this blog post is really just to test the display of math and images on my site.
 I just copied a lab from MATH3871 that I had on hand.
 # Q1

 1. Using the inverse transform method, write an R function to generate a random variable